Scheduled LMS Maintenance - Your learning portal will be unavailable and ofline on March 17 from 1-4 pm CST

 • EMS Operations: 3 hours

-• Locate or State Component: 4 hours
+• Local/State Component: 4 hours

-• Individual component: 4 hours
+• Individual Component: 4 hours

-Total: 16 hours
+Total Required: 16 hours

 State Requirements